katkahler/seam-carving/README.md

 # seamCarving

-Seam Carving has so far been my favorite in-class project in my high school CS career.
-It perfectly expresses my love for using algorithms to alter different things visually.

 There are five functions in this program: gradientEnergize, drawEnergy, findSeam, drawSeam, and carve.

 gradientEnergize contains the process of generating energy values to create a 2D Array table of integers, corresponding to the image.